juujii/coffeeapp/readme.md

 ## Automation ##

 I use AWS Lambda coupled with EventBridge Scheduler to automate the execution of this each month.
-You'll need to make some small amendments to the code to include it in the default Lambda function, as well as ensure the environment variables are stored.
+You'll need to make some small amendments to the code to include it in the default Lambda function, as well as ensure the environment variables are stored in Lambda.
 I might make a post on this later.